-The main job of the data preview area is to apply transformation steps to your data and show a preview of these steps you’re applying.
+The data preview area’s main job is to apply transformation steps to your data and show a preview of these steps you’re applying.

 In the data preview area, you can select columns with a few different methods.
 A column will be highlighted when it’s selected.